Social background of officers and other ranks in the French Army, 1750–1815: Promotion tracks in the officer corps

-There were in reality three discreet promotion tracks for officers in the French army during the 18th century.
+There were in reality three discrete promotion tracks for officers in the French army during the 18th century.
 One for the high nobility, one for the middle and lower nobility and the higher bourgeoisie, and one for promoted sergeants.
 The foundation for this trisection was the existence of both an officially sanctioned purchase system, vénalité, and an illegal purchase system, concordat, functioning like its British counterpart.
 Colonels of regiments and captains of companies officially bought their billets, since French Army administration was based on regimental and company proprietorship.
 The commanding officers advanced their own means to equip the regiment and the company.
 Reimbursement from the Crown was often late in coming, especially during war.
 The commanders used false musters and other underhand methods to build up funds to cover expenses.
 A purchase was hence required, in order to compensate the old proprietor for his investments in the unit.
 This was officially recognized by the Crown.
 Besides this, there was among officers of all ranks a common, yet unofficial and illegal, scheme of selling the commission to one's successor upon promotion or retirement.